sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

     from docs_chunks_table
 );
 ```

-If you have run these steps via the Notebook (recommended so you avoid copy/paste) you now have a cell for the the tool API.

-After this step, we have one tool ready to retrieve context from PDF and IMAGE files.

 ## Step 3: Set Up Structured Data to be Used by the Agent
 Another Tool that we will provide to the Cortex Agent will be Cortex Analyst, which will provide the capability to extract information from Snowflake Tables.
 In the API call we will provider the location of a Semantic file that contains information about the business terminology used to describe the data.